What can I do

-I studied IT at University of Huddersfield for 2 years where I found my passion for web programming.
-Towards the end of the course I decided to pursue my career by applying for a junior role at a local web design studio.
+I studied IT at the University of Huddersfield for 2 years where I found my passion for web programming.
+Towards the end of the course, I decided to pursue my career by applying for a junior role at a local web design studio.

 This was my springboard into the industry and helped me to network with other professionals.